eho/energy-consumption-prediction/README.md

-## Energy Consumption Prediction
+# Energy Consumption Prediction

-This project is to create a machine learning model to predict energy consumption usage.
+This project is to create a machine learning model to predict energy consumption usage using historical data.

-I am training the model using power usage data obtained from a Tesla Powerwall.
+The dataset used for this project is obtained from a Tesla Powerwall.
 Data points are at 5 mins interval.
 I am using Long Short Team Model (LSTM) as this seems to be best model for time-series data prediction.

 This is my first time building a machine learning model.
 I have gone through serval iterations of the implementation.
 I initially built the model using PyTorch's LSTM module (well, that was the easy part.), I tried to use [fastai](https://docs.fast.ai)'s [Learner](https://docs.fast.ai/learner.html) for the training logic.
 I figured, why implement my own training loop if I can reuse an exsiting framework.
 So why fastai?
 That's probably because I had been watching fastai's deep learning course and that was the first framework I was exposed to.
 But soon, I was hitting with roadblocks after roadblocks with the fastai's Learner. fastai is an incredible framework.
 It can do a lot of things.
 But, the framework is just too complicated and built in too much magic to my liking.